Executive Master of Public Administration at I-75 @ Miramar

 Accredited by the National Association of Schools of Public Affairs and Administration (NASPAA), the program requires a completion of 42 credit hours.

-Applicants to the Executive Master of Public Administration (EMPA) program at FIU Brickell must:
+Applicants to the Executive Master of Public Administration (EMPA) program must:

 - Have earned a bachelor’s degree from an accredited institution;